 - Criminal Record Check: A clean criminal record from your home country or recent country of residence.

-D7 vs D8 Visa Required Documents
+Required Documents for D7 vs D8 Visa

-- Proof of Income: Documentation such as bank statements, pension statements, or rental agreements showing stable and adequate income.
+Proof of Income: For the D7, documentation such as bank statements, pension statements, or rental agreements showing stable and adequate income.
+For the D8, documents such as contracts, bank statements, or invoices showing a stable and sufficient income from remote work.

-- Accommodation Proof: A rental contract, property ownership documents, or a host’s confirmation letter indicating the address and suitability of accommodation.
+Accommodation Proof: A rental contract, property ownership documents, or a host’s confirmation letter indicating the address and suitability of accommodation.

-- Health Insurance Policy: A valid health insurance policy covering the applicant in Portugal, meeting local requirements.
+Health Insurance Policy: A valid health insurance policy covering the applicant in Portugal, meeting local requirements.

-- Criminal Record Certificate: An official certificate or police clearance from the applicant’s home country, translated into Portuguese if necessary.
+Criminal Record Certificate: An official certificate or police clearance from the applicant’s home country, translated into Portuguese if necessary.

-- Valid Passport: A passport with at least six months’ validity beyond the intended stay in Portugal and enough blank pages.
+Valid Passport: A passport with at least six months’ validity beyond the intended stay in Portugal and enough blank pages.

 D7 Visa application process